itsmisterbrown/updated_16S_dbs/RDP/README.md

 All databases are formatted for compatibility with the [DADA2 workflow](https://benjjneb.github.io/dada2/tutorial.html)

-Modifications to the default version of this database include the addition of several taxa that are key vaginal bacteria that have remained out of most 16S databases.
+Modifications to the default version of this database include the addition of several key vaginal bacteria that have remained out of most 16S databases.
 Taxa added are documented below:

 ## Bacterial vaginosis–associated bacteria (BVAB):